Dragon Ball Z: Wrath of the Dragon: Releases

 In Japan, several editions of the film were released on both Blu-ray and DVD.
 The first DVD was manufactured by Toei Video and released on April 14, 2006, under the title DRAGON BOX THE MOVIES, a limited edition containing all 17 theatrical films of Dragon Ball, it also contains a deluxe box, a special brochure, a postcard-sized film poster sticker, and two personal transceivers that you can use to talk to your friends or coordinate your attacks.
 On February 13, 2009, Toei Video released the individual DVD of the film with some special features and bonus tracks.
 The Blu-ray Dragon Ball: The Movies #07 was released on January 9, 2019, and includes 2 episodes, Dragon Ball Z: Wrath of the Dragon and Dragon Ball: The Path to Power.
 It comes with an 8-page booklet and HD remastered scanned from negative.

 It was released on DVD in North America on September 12, 2006, It was later released in final double feature set along with Fusion Reborn (1995) for Blu-ray and DVD on May 19, 2009, both feature full 1080p format in HD remastered 16:9 aspect ratio and an enhanced 5.1 surround mix.
 The film was re-released to DVD in final remastered thinpak collection on January 3, 2012, containing the last 4 Dragon Ball Z films.

-Other companies

-A second English dub produced and released exclusively in Malaysia by Speedy Video features an unknown voice cast.
+A second English dub produced and released in Malaysia by Speedy Video features an unknown voice cast.